wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

     Most enterprises today have a central SOC (Security Operations Center) to monitor and quickly respond to incidents in Production environments ("PRD").

     The Operations ("Ops") team builds complete Staging ("STG") environment to conduct systems capacity testing and chaos engineering once the QA team has tested individual components.
-Each of these teams can be from under different Vice Presidents, to serve as liasions to those other organizations.
+Each of these teams can be from under different Vice Presidents, to serve as liaisons to those other organizations.

     For <a target="_blank" href="https://docs.google.com/spreadsheets/d/1diCL35orX9cVEgti1eU7aaG_sgyDSPmbQjnXBamUnVc/edit?usp=sharing">example</a>, virtual machines (VMs) in a particular Management Group can be limited to being created in <strong>specific regions</strong> (soverignties).
 Policies for each management group apply to all nested management groups, subscriptions, and resources.